 Information Technology has made control and analysis of data possible in ways that have never been possible before.
 Both big businesses and small can use developments in technology and information to optimize their production and supply chain systems.
 Optimization includes redesigning supply systems to be faster, cheaper, and more efficient.
 Efficiencies translate to higher values for consumers and higher profits for businesses.
 Managers involved in supply chain management work to synchronize the production, information, organization and funds to maximize these benefits.

 This is a bachelor completion program.
-A total of 126 quarter credits are required, including transfer credits.
+A total of 120 credits are required, including transfer credits.

-Must have a qualifying Associate of Applied Science (AAS) degree program prior to enrollment.
-Only courses with a ‘C’ or better will transfer.
-Cumulative GPA of 2.5 or higher.
+Must have a qualifying Associate of Applied Science (AAS) degree program prior to enrollment

 Accreditation & Licensing